fallchildren/OpenMWReAnimation/README.md

 ## Vanilla/MWSE compatibility

 Not currently compatible.
 If you would like to port the scripting part to MWSE - please do, I'm not familiar with MWSE and am not planning to change that.
-However please keep this mod as a dependency, instead of reuploading the whole thing. local I = require('openmw.interfaces')
+However, if possible - keep this mod as a dependency, instead of reuploading the whole thing.

 ## For Modders